 Online education management system afford various advantages that encourages students for autonomous learning and promote discovery for particular knowledge provided through presentations, videos, live interactive activities, tests that has automatic correction of questions, re-grading system, immediate scoring, and instant feedback, persistent assignments and assessment, training activities that govern the behaviors of students and teachers.
-Worldwide, due to the pandemic of COVID-19, all universities were closed to reduce the infection rates, this closure made a sudden unplanned shift to use online education systems.
+Worldwide, due to the pandemic of Corona virus (COVID-19), all campuses were closed to reduce the infection rates, this closure made a sudden unplanned shift to use online education systems.
 Sounds professional before COVID-19, there were already some embracing of online education as a gate for development and promotion in education technology.

 The introduction and implementation of a remote education policy albeit partially within colleges and schools can solve many overcrowding and pollution problems as well as save time and cost, and will prompt students and teachers to discover more information and enhance knowledge with an intellectual analysis that can be reflected in progress in all life science.
-According to Koch, et al., technology advancement are grown rapidly and assisted nursing educators for delivering learning with several tools to participate students and improve their learning capacity.
+According to Jane, et al., technology advancement are grown rapidly and assisted nursing educators for delivering learning with several tools to participate students and improve their learning capacity.
 Recently, Duval, Sharples & Sutherland, emphasized that this advance of ever-changing technology has transformed the education sectors over the world, whereas many countries reshape their educational strategies to encounter the progressing of educational need.

-So with or without COVID-19, teachers should not wait for other unknown or unexpected crises, teachers should focus in addition to students’ knowledge, on students motivation through persistent education, summarize points of interest before the semester ends and regularly review materials, provide more encouragement, provide feedback, and provide inspiring and engaging materials using media multiplayer and technology, where teaching students with technology is one way to motivate students through using computers, internet, mobile phone, projector, etc., .
+So with or without existence COVID-19, teachers should not wait for other unknown or unexpected crises, teachers should focus in addition to students’ knowledge, on students motivation through persistent education, summarize points of interest before the semester ends and regularly review materials, provide more encouragement, provide feedback, and provide inspiring and engaging materials using media multiplayer and technology, where teaching students with technology is one way to motivate students through using computers, internet, mobile phone, projector, etc., .
 Coffman had pointed previously that when technology tools driven by students, it become more complementary because students should discover technology by use of their current knowledge of technology, as they can explore and analyze tests themselves out of teaching and learning hours.

 Initiatives that occurred in education had increased the value for the development of enrich computer-based environments of assessment that make students think with rational vision .
 However, Candrlic, et al., emphasized that online tests can replace old-fashioned paper-based tests for assessing students; however special attention must be awarded to the compound structure of the test.
 Also, Ghaderi added that computer based tests developed in trendiness and will turn out to be a delivering test in the future.
 But the resistance of some academic teachers to apply these features of online systems could be a barrier to the inclusive benefits of their privileges .